Employee ownership trusts

 To qualify for the tax reliefs a number of criteria must be met.
 These include:

-• sellers who retain 5% of more of the shares must not exceed 2/5ths of the total workforce;
+- sellers who retain 5% of more of the shares must not exceed in number 2/5ths of the total workforce;

-• for income tax relief on bonuses, in addition to the above criteria, the bonus must not be a substitute for salary, must not exceed £3600 per year per individual, and directors must not represent more than 2/5ths of the work force.
+- for income tax relief on bonuses, in addition to the above criteria, the bonus must not be a substitute for salary, must not exceed £3600 per year per individual, and the number of directors must not represent more than 2/5ths of the work force.

-In addition to the substantial tax benefits of selling your company to an EOT as detailed above, there are several other advantages that benefit not just the selling shareholders but other parties too:
+In addition to the tax benefits of selling shares to an EOT as detailed above, there are a number of other advantages that have helped EOTs gain popularity as an attractive alternative to other exit routes such as a trade sale, management buy-out or private equity transaction.

 No need to find a third party purchaser

 Some business owners find it difficult to find a buyer for their business at the time they wish to sell.
-By using an EOT structure, sellers are often able to achieve full market value more easily, because the business itself funds most of the purchase price (either from reserves or by raising finance (see below for more detail on this)).
+By using an EOT structure, and with a proper market valuation, sellers are often able to realise the full market value for their business quicker and more easily because the business itself funds the purchase price (either from reserves or by raising finance (see below for more detail on this)).
 Selling to an EOT also allows sellers a more certain outcome as there is less likelihood of the deal falling through, particularly if the employees and the proposed trustees know the business well.

 Continuity of the ethos built by the founders of the business

 Trade sales can often be very disruptive to the workforce and mean the culture can change substantially.
-Sale to an EOT on the other hand is generally less disruptive because management and the company ethos remain the same, at least in the short term.
+A sale to an EOT on the other hand is generally less disruptive because management and the company ethos remain the same, at least in the short term.

 Advantages for employees